YellowPirat/documentation/content/functional_description/CAN_Core/can_core_structure/can_core_structure/processing_module.typ

 The extracted CAN-Frame is than merged with the timestamp of the received message.

 #heading(level: 5, outlined: false, numbering: none)[Timestamp]
-For timestamping received CAN-Frames a simple 64 bit counter is generated.
+For timestamping received CAN-Frames a simple 64 bit counter is implemented.
 With each start_of frame (bus_active), the actual timer value is stored and merged with the decoded CAN-Frame

-#heading(level: 5, outlined: false, numbering: none)[Frame Valid]
-For managing the different cases in which a frame is valid (valid frame or valid error frame), a fourth module which is responsible for this, is introduced.